The Pop-Up Journal Initiative

 Can certain roles be outsourced?

 Yes – sub‑contracts are fine.
-We ask that you identify vendors and summarise due diligence in your final bid.
+We ask that vendors are identified and due diligence is summarised.

 Co‑branding is fine as long as the Pop‑Up identity is prominent and outputs remain open‑access.